grizzlyfute/mvcLittleFileManager/README.md

    You could be interested to set up a temporary directory and a data stored
 	mkdir ~/mvcLittleFilesManager_data
-	mkdir ~/mvcLittleFilesManager_data/share # put your files here mkdir ~/mvcLittleFilesManager_data/tmp # if you want onther temporary directory directory here
+	mkdir ~/mvcLittleFilesManager_data/share # put your files here mkdir ~/mvcLittleFilesManager_data/tmp # if you want another temporary directory directory here
 4. Ensure the http-user (*www-data*) have read and write permission on this directory.
 Do a chmod as necessary.